 - Export a map in RoadRunner

 - Next steps

 Introduction to RoadRunner

-RoadRunner is part of the MATLAB Campus Wide Licenses, so many universities can provide unlimited academic access.
+RoadRunner is part of the MATLAB Campus-Wide Licenses, so many universities can provide unlimited academic access.
 Check if your university has access.
 Reach out to email@example.com for any questions or troubles regarding accessibility.
 There is also a trial version available.

 Before you start

-1. Install RoadRunner.
+You will need to install RoadRunner.
 You can follow the installation guide at the Mathworks website.

 Export a map in RoadRunner

-Below is a guideline to export your custom map from RoadRunner.
+Below is a basic guideline to export your custom map from RoadRunner.
 You can find more detailed information about how to export to CARLA in MathWorks' documentation.